-This requirement is comparable to the requirements of ISO 9001:2008 Clause 5.3 – Quality Policy.
-You should check that there is evidence that Top management have participated in the creation of the quality policy, and are reviewing and maintaining it.
+This requirements for quality policies is comparable to the requirements of ISO 9001:2008 Clause 5.3 – Quality Policy.
+You should check that there is evidence that Top Management have participated in the creation of the quality policy, and are reviewing and maintaining it.

-You should review the quality policy to determine whether the quality policy is appropriate to the context of the organization and its purpose, that there is a commitment to continually improving the QMS, and the quality objectives are consistent with the quality policy.
-Top management should demonstrate that the quality policy is compatible with the strategic direction and context of the organization, as required by Clause 5.1.1b.
+The standard requires you should review the quality policy to determine whether the quality policy is appropriate to the context of the organization and its purpose (and set quality objectives), that there is a commitment to continually improving the QMS, and the quality objectives are consistent with the quality policy.
+Top Management should demonstrate that the quality management statement is compatible with the strategic direction and context of the organization, as required by Clause 5.1.1b.

-Top management must ensure that the quality policy:
+Top Management must ensure their commitment to quality and that the quality policy:

 Go for something short, sweet and memorable.

-If the quality policy is simply written to satisfy the requirements of ISO 9001:2015 then it might be worthless.
-You should keep it simple and keep it relevant to your organisation.
-Make it meaningful to the people in your organisation.
+If the quality policy is simply written to satisfy the requirements of ISO 9001:2015 or ISO implementation projects then it might be worthless.
+You should keep it simple and keep it relevant to your organization.
+Make it meaningful to the people in your organization.